orbitalquark/textadept/doc/02_Installation.md

 bundled GTK+ runtime accounts for more than 3/4 of the download and unpackaged application sizes.
 Textadept itself is much smaller.

-You also have the option of downloading an official set of [language-specific modules][] from the download page.
+You also have the option of downloading an official set of [language modules][] from the download page.
 Textadept itself includes C/C++ and Lua language modules by default.

 [download page]: http://foicica.com/textadept/download
-[language-specific modules]: 07_Modules.html#Language-Specific
+[language modules]: 07_Modules.html#Language.Modules

 ## Installation